jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ### Qualifying questions for AVD with Azure management plane (pure AVD)

-- You really should have good reason to use pure AVD withouth any 3rd party management plane.
+- You really should have good reason to use pure AVD without any 3rd party management plane.
 Management for larger projects with pure AVD can be hard.
 If yes, pure AVD can be an option.
 - Do you have greenfield project with total number of VMs/Users less than 1000?
 If yes, pure AVD can be an option.
 - Can you design for multi-session approach?
 Do you understand end user personas and users' workloads?
-Have you done any essesment to classify workloads and personas into categories?
+Have you done any assessment to classify workloads and personas into categories?
 If yes, pure AVD can be an option.
 - Are you OK to do management of AVD in hard way through limited user interface?
 If yes, pure AVD can be an option.
 - Are you OK with limited automation capabilities and scale out/in capabilities based on desktops utilization?
 If yes, pure AVD can be an option.
-- Are you OK with custom development, dashboards customizations, beign creative with creating automation/management scripts?
+- Are you OK with custom development, dashboards customizations, being creative with creating automation/management scripts?
 If yes, pure AVD can be an option.
 - Do you have an experienced team which knows Azure well, prefers raw open platform approach with flexibility, has knowledge about Azure AVD, has DevOps discipline and scripting skills, is comfortable with REST API calls and Infrastructure as a code?
 If yes, pure AVD can be an option.

 ### Resources